AACE Grants in Research, Education, Advocacy, and Direct Service (READS Grants Program)

 Grant Submission Deadlines

-- The current cycle READS grant proposal requests for support was due 14 February 2020.
+- The current cycle READS grant proposal requests for support were due 29 June 2020.
 (In general, READS grant proposals will be due 15 January and 15 June of each year.
 If the fifteenth falls on a holiday or weekend, then submission is due the following Monday).
 Grant submissions are now closed.

 - Notification of grant review/approval status should occur within three months following the grants committee review.
 The required grant components are listed in the READS Grants Criteria.